Crossing safely can be nerve-wracking; however, Valencia's roundabouts feature art that ranges from stunning to bizarre.

 Torre Miramar (Sea View Tower) is Spain's priciest roundabout, costing 24 million euros, designed by Santiago Calatrava.
 Three months in, the tower's elevator broke down, and to make matters worse, the sea view was a letdown.
 This Bad Guy stands neglected on Av. de Catalunya, a symbol of government waste.
 Urban explorers sneaked inside and climbed 45 metres to the top.

 Mention the Pink Panther in Valencia, and locals will point to a roundabout on Carrer de les Filipines.
 I love this Ugly One because of its weird, abstract appearance.
-The Pantera Rosa Fountain, officially la Fuente Pública (the Public Fountain), resembles the beloved cartoon character from the 60s.
+The Pantera Rosa Fountain, officially known as la Fuente Pública (the Public Fountain), bears a resemblance to the beloved cartoon character from the 1960s.
 Sculptor Miquel Navarro intended to design an insect-like gargoyle to celebrate the Túria-Júcar Canal.

 An honourable mention goes to the Sad One: a bronze Apollo replica, brutally chopped to pieces and stolen from its roundabout.
 It never returned to its traffic junction, leaving the naked Apollo gone for good.